maseno/data-metadata-iso/adiwg-json/schema/README.md

 #/adiwg-json/schema

-This directory contains files documenting the ADIwg JSON schema.
+This directory contains files documenting the ADIwg JSON metadata schema for data.